Demand Management for Peak to Average Ratio Minimization via Intraday Block Pricing: Introduction

 Another price-based program is the Inclining Block Rate (IBR) scheme, where the electricity use is charged in consumption-blocks.
 In such schemes, consumers that have higher electricity consumption throughout a charging period, typically one or two months, are subjected to higher prices.
 This strategy has been used in different markets to address supply shortage issues \cite{Lin2013} or promote social equality \cite{hung2017}.
-However, IBR schemes do not necessarily reduce the PAR in power systems \cite{Zhou2018}.
+However, IBR schemes do not necessarily reduce the PAR in power systems \cite{Zhou2018}. {Moreover, a block of use scheme has been proposed in \cite{ma2019block} to enable fairer pricing among consumers.
+However, this work does not factor demand response in the design of prices and does not aim to achieve PAR reduction. }

 The use of price schemes as a means to reduce the PAR has been considered in the literature.
-In particular, \cite{mohsenian2010autonomous,soliman2014game,fadlullah2013gtes,samadi2014real} propose demand-side management schemes that schedule the load profile of consumers through price signals \com{to} minimize the PAR.
+In particular, \cite{mohsenian2010autonomous,soliman2014game,fadlullah2013gtes,samadi2014real} propose demand-side management schemes that schedule the load profile of consumers through price signals to minimize the PAR.
 However, the proposed schemes raise issues of scalability and transparency since consumers are required to engage with dynamic prices and communicate their scheduled load profiles.
-Hence, an aim of this work \com{is} to design predictable prices for households that reduce individual electricity bills and minimize the PAR of the power grid.
+Hence, an aim of this work is to design predictable prices for households that reduce individual electricity bills and minimize the PAR of the power grid.

-\textbf{Contribution:} This paper proposes a novel pricing scheme, called the Intraday Block Pricing (IBP) \ak{scheme} that aims to enable \com{improved} demand response.
+\textbf{Contribution:} This paper proposes a novel pricing scheme, called the Intraday Block Pricing (IBP) scheme that aims to enable improved demand response.
 The IBP scheme mechanism resembles that of the IBR pricing scheme; however, instead of considering consumption-blocks on a monthly basis, it considers consumption-blocks in intraday time-slots (e.g. one or two hours).
 The IBP scheme aims to yield higher prices at times of high consumption, motivating a shift of the demand to times of lower consumption.
 The selection of prices for the IBP scheme aims to minimize the PAR and simultaneously provide a benefit to the consumers participating, compared to a flat price scheme.
-The proposed pricing scheme shares benefits with the RTP, ToU and\com{,} IBR schemes.
-Table \ref{tab:comp} provides a comparison of the IBP scheme with the existing schemes proposed in the literature.